 It is also important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you (in particular in relation to any job application procedure) so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-We are made up of different legal entities, details of which can be found here https://www.10xgenomics.com/company/#locations.
-This privacy notice is issued on behalf of the 10X Genomics Group so when we mention 10x / the Company / we / us / our in this privacy notice, we are referring to the relevant company in the 10X Genomics Group responsible for processing your data.
+We are made up of different legal entities, details of which can be found here, which we may refer to collectively as the 10x Genomics Group.
+This privacy notice is issued on behalf of the 10x Genomics Group so when we mention 10x Genomics / the Company / we / us / our in this privacy notice, we are referring to the relevant company in the 10x Genomics Group responsible for processing your data.
 We will let you know which entity will be the controller for your data when you purchase a product or service with us.
-10X Genomics, Inc. is the controller and responsible for this site.
+10x Genomics, Inc. is the controller and responsible for this site.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.

 |Full name of legal entity||10x Genomics, Inc.|

 |Name or title of data privacy manager||James Bryant|

 |Email address||[email protected]|